Tschingis/vtxchannelswitcher/README.md

     feature SERVO_TILT
     save

 Now you can setup a servo mapping in the configurator gui.
 On most F3 targets ESC Pins 7-8 map to servo 0-1.
-What the servo pane actually does is to map a servo to an input channel.
+The servo pane actually maps an input channel to a servo(ESC pin).
 Just set a checkbox on the input which should be used for the servo, i.e. check the box *A2* on *Servo 0*.
-Now you have mapped Aux2 input channel to ESC Pin 7, the rest of the settings should be kept untouched.
+Now you have mapped Aux2 input channel to ESC Pin 7 (servo0), the rest of the settings should be kept untouched.
 ![Servo Mapping](/images/servo_mapping.png)

+### Setting up KISS FC

+For the KISS FC its much easier (as supposed).
+You should just select in the AUX1-4 channel section one of the functions *PWM5: Servo Mid* or *PWM6: Servo Mid*.
+This maps the input from the selected AUX channel to the PWM5 or PWM6 output pin of the KISS FC.